farblos/wpg2dk/README.md

 ExifTool saves copies of the original media files (with suffix `_original`) before it modifies their metadata.
 But it saves them only when it modifies them for the first time.
-So when you inject metadata in multiple steps as described in the preceeding sections, ExifTool saves only the state of the media files before the first modifying step.
+So when you inject metadata in multiple steps as described in the preceding sections, ExifTool saves only the state of the media files before the first modifying step.